Setting Up Your Ecommerce Chart of Accounts: A Guide for Online Businesses

 For example, let's say you have 2 businesses with identical net income.
 You self-funded Company A by investing your savings of $70k and didn't borrow a penny.
 To fund Company B, you borrowed $70k from friends & family and you have to pay them back with interest.

 Looking only at the P&L tells you they are equally financially healthy.
 The balance sheet is the report that can help give you the full picture.
-Given how central they are to ecommerce accounting and bookkeeping, in this guide we'll cover both.
+Given how central they are to ecommerce accounting and bookkeeping, in this guide we'll cover both forms of financial reporting, and learn about how your financial accounts can inform your decision making (hint: it’s not only about compliance).

 What is an Ecommerce Chart of Accounts (CoA)?

-A chart of accounts is a financial tool — a hierarchical structure (list)— that orders the categories for your business’ transactions.
+A chart of accounts is a financial tool — a hierarchical structure (list)— that orders the categories (and subcategories) for your business’ transactions.

 It’s the brain as well as the backbone of bookkeeping.